 CNR has developed computational kernels for a TEXTAROSSA MathLib specifically required in sparse matrix computations and iterative linear solvers, which are widely exploited in Scientific Computing and Data Analysis.
 The library was thought both as main component of the TEXTAROSSA platform and as benchmark tool for IDV-A. Focus was on GPU-kernels efficiency and on scalability when multiple GPUs, also on different computing nodes, are needed for computations because dimensions largely exceed the memory resources of a single GPU.
 Therefore, on IDV-A, the library stresses the GPU operation capabilities and memory/communication channels bandwidth at the node level.
-Performance analysis and GPU energy consumption KPIs on IDV-A are reported in section 2.2.
-In the same section are discussed scalability results and comparisons with the state-of-the-art Nvidia library on the Leonardo Italian supercomputer.
-Results demonstrate benefits of the new algorithms, specifically thought for GPU-accelerated architectures, and of the implementation design patterns, which efficiently exploit high throughput of GPUs and reduce/hide data communication among memories and computing nodes, with respect to Nvidia library implementing same computations.
-Power and energy consumption results of the kernels on

-IDV-A are consistent with the strong and weak scalability performance and are discussed before and after the installation of the new 2-phase cooling system on the IDV-A platform.
+Performance analysis and GPU energy consumption KPIs on IDV-A are reported.
+Furthermore, scalability results and comparisons with the state-of-the-art Nvidia library on the Leonardo Italian supercomputer are discussed.
+Results demonstrate benefits of the new algorithms, specifically thought for GPUaccelerated architectures, and of the implementation design patterns, which efficiently exploit high throughput of GPUs and reduce/hide data communication among memories and computing nodes, with respect to Nvidia library implementing same computations.
+Power and energy consumption results of the kernels on IDV-A are discussed before and after the installation of the new 2-phase cooling system on the IDV-A platform.